philloooo/pwa-unique-id/explainer.md

 ## Introduction

 What globally identifies a PWA is not defined in PWA specifications.
-This is an exploration document that describes and compares all the options for PWA unique identifiers, and makes a recommendation about the optimal solution.
+This document describes and compares all the options for PWA unique identifiers, and makes a recommendation about the [optimal solution](#recommended-1-start_url_origin--specified-id).

 ## Background